Lundalogik/LimeBootstrapAppStore/infotiles/README.md

 {
   showOnEmpty: true, // [Optional] - Default value false
   timer: 30 // [Optional] - How often the infotiles app should reload (in Seconds),
-  // if undefined/null/false it never reloads (Default: undefined) }
+            // if undefined/null/false it never reloads (Default: undefined)
+            // Try to avoid this functionality if possible due to server performance and user experience }
 ```